bruthurs-inc/.github/.onboarding/README.md

 3. Install Formatters
     - **Prettier** (extension ID: esbenp.prettier-vscode)
     - **Black** (extension ID: ms-python.black-formatter)
+    - **isort** (extension ID: ms-python.isort)

-If it wasn't completely fuckin' obvious, you just installed a linter/formatter combo to cover both the frontend and backend projects we support.
+If it wasn't completely fuckin' obvious, you just installed a linter/formatter combo (and an imports sorter) to cover both the frontend and backend projects we support.

 4. Update VSCode User Settings
     - `Press ⌘ + shift + P on Mac`